 The MFRSR is a passive instrument, and as such does not have any unusual safety issues.
-It does run off of 120 VAC, and as such, field technicians need to be aware of basic electrical safety procedures when performing maintenance.
+It is powered by 120 VAC, and as such, field technicians need to be aware of basic electrical safety procedures when performing maintenance.
 When replacing parts, the power should be shut off first.